Skip to main content

 Currency risk is another factor worth monitoring.
 With operations spanning more than two hundred countries, a stronger dollar can reduce the value of international earnings.
 This headwind tends to be cyclical, but it can weigh on results for extended periods.

 Regulatory pressure on sugary drinks is increasing in several markets.
 Taxes on sweetened beverages and stricter labeling rules can affect both pricing power and consumer demand.
-Investors should consider how these evolving regulations might shape margins going forward.
+Investors should consider how these evolving regulations might shape margins.

 Key Takeaways